xarvh/talk-webgl/NOTES.md

   * Vertex Shader
     - Transforms the Mesh Attributes into a Vertex
+    - Example usage: scale coordinates to keep aspect ratio regardless of canvas size
-    - Example usage: scale triangle down
+    - Example usage: rotate, scale and position an object in space

   * Pixel Shader
     - Called 'Fragment' Shader